 White Scar Cave enjoys a magnificent setting in the Yorkshire Dales National Park.
 Young visitors are introduced to the science and wonder of the subterranean world.
 The cave walk covers one mile, ensuring that learning is combined with exercise!
 There are underground streams and waterfalls, flowstone, prehistoric mud pools, and the huge Battlefield Cavern adorned with thousands of stalactites.
-Paths and lighting have been installed throughout, making the visit suitable for ages 5+ through to university level.
-The BBC character William Whiskerson can be seen showing Emily round the cave here.
+Paths and lighting have been installed throughout, making the visit suitable for pre-school through to university level.

 The cave is available for group visits seven days per week, summer and winter.
 To arrange a group booking please telephone the cave between 10am and 5pm on 015242 41244.
 Please also see important information here.

 White Scar Cave is the longest show cave in Britain.
 Therefore pupils gain access to an extensive and significant underground system.
 Getting to us is easy, because our on-site vehicle park is only 2 miles from the A65 and 17 miles from the M6.
 The turf-roofed visitor centre offers shelter from rain and from fierce summer sun.
 Guides escort groups through the cave, adjusting their presentation to the age range and subject interests of the visitors.

 Upon arrival, visitors are fitted with hard hats.
 The guide leads the group a short way into the cave for introductory remarks and the safety briefing.
 The cave walk then proceeds, with stops for presentation of points of interest, and questions.
 Please advise us of your specific requirements, so that your pupils enjoy a truly rewarding experience.

 Minimum 12 – large groups will be split for the cave walk.
 (Please note: if your group has fewer than 15 paying visitors, your guide may also be escorting other visitors.)